-English dancer Anna Rose O’Sullivan is an Artist with The Royal Ballet.
+English dancer Anna Rose O’Sullivan is an Artist of The Royal Ballet.
 She trained at The Royal Ballet School and joined the Company in December 2012.

 O'Sullivan was born in Harrow and began dancing aged two, training locally before joining The Royal Ballet Lower School.
 Early performances include Sara Crewe (A Little Princess) for London Children's Ballet and Cosette (Les Misérables).
-While at the School she was a finalist in the 2010 Genée International Ballet Competition and had a particularly successful year in 2011, winning The Royal Ballet School Achievement Award, second place at the Lynn Seymour Award for Expressive Dance, the Director’s Prize for most promising student and finally was named Young British Dancer of the Year.
+While at the School she was a finalist in the 2010 Genée International Ballet Competition and in 2011 won The Royal Ballet School Achievement Award, second place at the Lynn Seymour Award for Expressive Dance, the Director’s Prize for most promising student and the Young British Dancer of the Year Competition.

 O'Sullivan's roles with the Company have included Amour (Don Quixote) and roles in Symphony in C, La Bayadère, Alice's Adventures in Wonderland and The Nutcracker.